The usual way to give the semantics of an automata theoretic structure is to describe the execution of such a structure as a run (cf. figure 5.5).

 Whether we have a deterministic or an indeterministic version of an automaton it does not matter: in every execution cycle only one command line will be executed.

-An execution cycle is to be understood as an operation where we have an automaton at cycle time
+An execution cycle is to be understood as an operation where we have an automaton

 (usually '1' for the beginning, can be also '0') and a state counter